 4D InSpec's can measure pits, scratches, dents, corrosion and other defects and features on large and small engine components.
 Measure dot peen and laser scribed markings and other fine part features as well, on shafts, mating surfaces, valves, cylinder walls, etc.

-To measure defects on large or complex components inspectors are faced with a dilemma.
+To measure defects on large or complex components inspectors are faced with limited measurement options.
 Handheld depth gauges are quick and portable, but they lack the resolution to make repeatable measurements.
 High resolution systems are typically confined to a stand in a metrology lab.
-In order to measure large components the surface must be replicated using rubber or silicone, a lengthy, messy process.
+In order to measure large components an inspector must make a silicone replica or rubber replica of the surface—a time-consuming, messy process.

 The 4D InSpec Surface Gauge was designed to provide portable, high resolution measurement wherever it is needed on the shop floor.
 Its unique design allows inspectors to measure defects in corners, on radii, under flanges, and across large surfaces—effectively making replication a thing of the past.
-A fold mirror attachment allows measurements in extremely narrow areas or inside of bores, where even replication would prove difficult.
+A fold mirror attachment allows measurements in extremely narrow areas or inside of bores, where even a silicone replica would prove difficult to make.

 Left unchecked corrosion can impede performance and can lead to component failure, sometimes with catastrophic results.
-Inspectors must be able to accurately determine the severity of corrosion to ensure part performance.
+Inspectors must be able to accurately determine corrosion severity to ensure part performance.
 But visual inspection is very open to interpretation, and high resolution, quantitative metrology systems are too expensive, too susceptible to vibration, and too size limited for shop use.

-The 4D InSpec Surface Gauge instantaneously calculates the depth, width and volume of all corrosion pits within the field of view.
-An inspector can quickly measure large portions of a component for a thorough, accurate assessment of the severity of corrosion, even in difficult to access areas such as corners, bores and fillets.
+The 4D InSpec Surface Gauge instantaneously measure pit depth, width and volume, of all corrosion pits within the field of view.
+Quickly inspect corrosion over large portions of a component for a thorough, accurate assessment of the severity, even in difficult to access areas such as corners, bores and fillets.